benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 ## Why you should manage like an engineer

-Using GitHub to track management tasks is *much* more than an alternative to your personal todo list or an endless stack of Google Docs or group DMs shared with peers.
+Using engineering tools like GitHub to track management tasks is *much* more than an alternative to your personal todo list or an endless stack of Google Docs or group DMs shared with peers.
 Working like an engineer forces you to work more *transparently* than you would traditionally as a manager.
 I've written at length before about [the value of leaders "showing their work"](https://ben.balter.com/2022/02/16/leaders-show-their-work/#the-value-of-showing-your-work).
 When you work in systems that naturally capture and expose process, there's a lot of organic benefits that you and your team get for "free":

 > * **Captures institutional knowledge** - When you're purposeful about where and how you share context, you alleviate the need for “you had to be there” and “go ask Susan"-type inquiries.
 > * **Empowers others to learn through observation** - What's routine to you is likely novel to someone in another role or at another level of seniority.